ViniciusTheCoder/to.do-app/README.md

 </table>

 ## How to run
-> Well my friend, the only way you can do this is cloning this repository, dont't forget certificate your Node version, needs to be lower than 17.
+> Well my friend, the only way you can do this is cloning this repository, don't forget certificate your Node version, needs to be lower than 17.

 ## How actually is:
 <div style="display: inline_block"><br>